AshrafRezk/ParentAlliance/README.md

 # Parent Ally

 This demo showcases parenting styles and educational methods.
-Click each card to reveal strengths fostered and traits that may be overlooked.
+Each card displays overall strengths and potential blind spots using blue and red meters.
+Clicking a card opens a modal with traits and helpful links for videos and books.
 The layout is responsive for mobile and desktop.